This post is also available in: Deutsch

 More exchange options welcome during the age of listing wars and few-exchange dominance

 The addition of more exchanges, brokerages, and other trading and acquisition opportunities for cryptocurrency comes at a time where the greater ecosystem still suffers from limited options and dominance from a few large, key players.
 This week, several prominent exchanges, beginning with Binance, moved to delist Bitcoin SV following legal threats and intimidation attempts by several of the project’s key figures.
-Possibly in retaliation due to close relationships with prominent SV leaders, licensed Japanese exchange SBI Virtual Currency delisted Bitcoin Cash while opting to keep Bitcoin SV listed.
+Possibly in retaliation due to close relationships with prominent SV leaders, licensed Japanese exchange SBI Virtual Currency delisted Bitcoin Cash.

 Resulting from the initial series of delistings, Bitcoin SV dropped sharply from about $73 on Monday to about $55 on Tuesday, with high trading volume as many users quickly sold their holdings.
 This incident suggests that a limited number of major exchanges may have significant sway over the direction of the markets, and therefore the future of cryptocurrencies they list, increasing the relative value and need for decentralized exchanges and trading platforms.